-- Parents must understand that, whilst the College will endeavour to involve them in matters relating to their children, the College may not, without proper authority to do so, relate the details or even fact of a disclosure to them: this will be the case when to do so may undermine the safety or well-being of a child: guidance is always sought from local children's services and/or the police on such occasions. - Parents are expected to support the safeguarding work of the College including with regard to keeping children safe online.
+- Parents must understand that, whilst the College will endeavour to involve them in matters relating to their children, the College may not, without proper authority to do so, relate the details or even fact of a disclosure to them: this will be the case when to do so may undermine the safety or well-being of a child: guidance is always sought from local children'sservices and/or the police on such occasions. - Parents are expected to support the safeguarding work of the College including with regard to keeping children safe online including when using smart and mobile technology and when remote learning is necessary.